High-price warning: Most and least expensive gas in Odessa as of Sunday - News Break

 High-price warning: Most and least expensive gas in Odessa as of Sunday

-(ODESSA, TX) Gas prices vary across the Odessa area, with some registering significantly above the average.
+(ODESSA, MO) If you’re paying more than $2.66 for gas in the Odessa area, you could be getting a better deal.

-If you choose the most expensive station in the area, you could be paying as much as an extra $0.29 per gallon, according to an analysis by GasBuddy Sunday.
+Depending on where you fill up, you could be losing as much as $0.06 per gallon, according to an analysis by GasBuddy on Sunday.

-As of Sunday, the most expensive gas in the Odessa area appeared to be at Stripes, at 316 S Grant Ave.
+As of Sunday, the most expensive gas in the Odessa area appeared to be at Riders, at 404 N 2Nd St.

-If you’re hunting for a bargain, a great place to start is by steering clear of the most expensive stations in the city.
-Check out this list, starting with the most expensive as of 04:51 PM, Tuesday:
+If you want to save, check out this list of stations in the city, from most expensive to least as of 06:00 PM, Tuesday:

 |Regular